Aarontamirat/alx-higher_level_programming/README.md

-A readme file for higher level language part of the training, predominantly for Python programming langauge.
+A read me file for higher level language part of the training, predominantly for Python programming langauge.